 1. To Avoid Clumsiness

-2. To Prevent Last Minute Delays
+2. To Prevent Last-Minute Delays

 3. To Assure Organization and Completeness

-Tips for Interview Preparation
+Tips for Interview Success

 Here are a few tips to help you prepare for a successful interview: